DEAL OR NO DEAL · 2024

 33%

-users re-engaging with the next session from inside the current one.
-The Continuity Engine, working exactly as intended.
+users starting the next session from inside the current one — the Continuity Engine working as intended.

 Validated via post-launch session data